 The template library is where you'll find your Email, Questionnaire, Contract, and Brochure templates.
 When you switch from another system, spend the time to really go through these and make sure you have everything just right.
 I everything in a Google Doc and made adjustments (removed all the tokens from the old system) and then added them as needed.
 Honeybook is also super awesome and their concierge will do all this for you during your first week!
 Having all this set up will save you hours of work, especially for the repetitive items.
 Most of my templates are built with multiple ways to respond, and then I just customize the details as needed to quickly respond.

-So many systems out there are missing Quickbooks integrations!
+There are so many systems out there that are missing Quickbooks integrations!
 I know several developers who say that the integration is an absolute pain to make work, but they've done it!
 Whenever a client pays an invoice, it automatically syncs up with your QB account and even links the transactions.
 No more having to manually mark income or create separate invoices in another system!

 Honeybook makes client payments easy with their built-in credit card processing and ACH options.
 You get the same credit card fee structure that's available with pretty much any other system, and very low fees for ACH transfers.
 Clients can also schedule automatic payments for future due-dates as well.
-My favorite part is that it automatically reminds clients when payments are coming due.
-I used to be really bad about remembering to send emails before payments were due... and that just got awkward!
-I haven't had to send a reminder email since signing up with them.
+My favorite part is that it automatically sends clients payment reminders when they are coming due.
+One of my earliest failures in keeping up with my books was sending payment reminders because it felt awkward sometimes.
+Honeybook takes care of all the time consuming aspects of managing clients, and I haven't had to send a reminder email since signing up with them.

 Being able to have all my projects synced to my Google Calendar gives me extra peace of mind.
 This automatic integration eliminates the possiblility of accidentally forgetting to put an event on your calendar, or even putting it on the wrong date.
 Inquiries even show up, appropriately marked, so that you have an idea of what's coming up with the rest of your schedule.